jjakob10/video-maker/README.md

 # video-maker
-I'm just exploring parts of a tutorial that conatains userful tools for other project.
+I'm just exploring parts of a tutorial that contains userful tools for other project.
 Credits: Filipe Deschamps